Union Pacific Bridges and Buildings

 Bridges

-With many exceptions, their "standard" colors appeared to be:
+With many exceptions, Union Pacific's standard colors for bridges appear to be:

 It also appears that the paint applied to signal equipment followed this same general pattern.